Seasonality Trading App

 Candlestick chart

-By clicking the CANDLESTICK button at the top of the charts page, you can see one candlestick chart of the Stock, for 13 weeks period, for each year of seasonality analysis; in this example, it is for 10 years.
+By clicking the CANDLESTICK button at the top of the charts page, you can see one candlestick chart of the Stock (for 13 weeks period) for each year of seasonality analysis; in this example, it is for 10 years.
 If you run the seasonality analysis for 20 years, then you can see one chart for each of those 20 years.

 Single Stock/ETF/Index, 52 Weeks option

 The Single Stock/ETF/Index, 52 Weeks option is currently in Beta version and an optional feature, may not be available to your subscription level.
 The trial version, if available to your subscription, may provide you an alternative method of seasonality analysis for one single Stock or ETF.
+You are encouraged to provide feedback on this feature if you happen to have access to this and have played with it.

-The input screen for this option is much simpler as only three different inputs are required for the application to start analysis, all these are marked by numbers 1 to 3 followed by SUBMIT button marked number 4.
+The input screen for this option is much simpler as only three different inputs are required for the app to start analysis, all these are marked by numbers 1 to 3 followed by SUBMIT button marked number 4.

 Let’s look at the various input parameters for this option of analysis: